dola/fifty-shades/articles/ci-cd-done-right.md

 ## Short Introduction of CD

 Continuous delivery (CD) builds upon CI with the aim that the mainline branch can be released and deployed to production at any time.
-Continuous delivery is quite similar to continuous deployment but continuous deployment will deploy any merges to mainline to production (if tests pass) whereas with continuous delivery releases and deployments are triggered by a human.
+Continuous delivery is quite similar to continuous deployment, but continuous deployment will deploy any merges to the mainline to production (if tests pass) whereas with continuous delivery releases and deployments are triggered by a human.
 For an example see below:

 ![Example delivery pipeline](./ci-c-done-right/delivery-pipeline.png)